smitelli/cosmodoc/src/content/topics/game-loop-functions/index.md

 {{< lookup/cref SaveGameState >}} saves a snapshot of the current level's global variables into the temporary save slot (identified by the character `'T'`), which defines the restore point that will be subsequently used if the player dies and the level needs to restart with the score/health/etc. that the player had when they initially entered.

-{{< lookup/cref StartGameMusic >}} loads and begins playing the map's chosen music (identified by {{< lookup/cref musicNum >}}) from the beginning.
+{{< lookup/cref StartGameMusic >}} loads and begins playing the map's chosen music (identified by `musicNum`) from the beginning.
 If there is no AdLib hardware installed or the music is disabled, this function skips doing some of that work.

 ```c
     if (!isAdLibPresent) {